lijunle/ffmpeg-rtsp/README.md

 [clean.sh](./clean.sh) will clean up the MP4 archive folder older than 31 days.
 The script will be run by [crontab](./crontab) daily.

+In regards to permission, all scripts, crontab and files are owned by `www-data` user.
+They can be directly accessed by Nextcloud.

 ## License

 MIT License.